muratk5n/thirdwave/en/README.md

 ---

 Turbulence, randomness.. how was randomness used?
-They 'represented' turbulence statistically, allowing controlled randomness in the model, they knew turb is not random.
-Calculating detailed aero (needed to see all of turbulence) is costly, instead, can say for example "I'll treat turbulent parts as a blob, I dont care about the internal details of that blob but I'll keep track of its location, maybe its size"...
-That could improve calculations, turb is roughly accounted for no need to process it in detail, the rest of the computation in non-turbulent areas benefit too.
+Calculating detailed aero (to see all details of turbulence) is costly.
+With usual methods one represents turbulence statistically, allowing controlled randomness in the model, eg one says "I'll treat turbulent parts as a blob, I dont care about the internal details of that blob but I'll keep track of its location, maybe its size"...
+That could improve calculations, turb is roughly accounted for, no need to process it in detail, the rest of the computation in non-turbulent areas benefit too.

 ---